Young Women Muslim Association of Singapore: 1980s

-1990s - present
+1990s – present

 The services provided by the YWMA in the 1980s expanded and carried on well into the 1990s, with more kindergartens and childcare centers.
 However, with the introduction of self-help groups, the YWMA stopped its tutoring and focused more on helping single parent families with very low income.
 Young mothers were taught how to cope with financial burdens and the stress of bringing up children.
 The YWMA provided emotional support of such young women.

-In addition, the rise in Malay youth delinquency and young un-wed mothers led to the YWMA opening up a professional counselling service for distressed youths and families.
+In addition, the rise in Malay youth delinquency and young unwed mothers led to the YWMA opening up a professional counselling service for distressed youths and families.
 Professional social workers were employed and camps and other workshops were conducted to bond youths and strengthen their faith in their religion.

 Patron

 Toh Puan Noor Aishah Mohammad Salim, First Lady of Singapore from 1965 to 1970, was a patron of the Association.